recallai/sample-apps/bot_zoom_obf_flow/README.md

 1. Go to the [Zoom App Marketplace](https://marketplace.zoom.us/develop/create)
 2. Create a **General App** with OAuth
-3. Set the OAuth Redirect URL to: `https://YOUR_NGROK_DOMAIN/zoom/oauth/callback`
+3. Set the OAuth Redirect URL to: `https://YOUR_NGROK_DOMAIN/zoom/oauth/callback` (Note: this will also be used in your .env in step 4)
 4. Add the scope: `user:read:token`
 5. In the **Embed** section, enable **Meeting SDK**
 6. Copy the **Client ID** and **Client Secret**